RAPTOR: A Foundation Policy for Quadrotor Control: Results

-Many of these quantities are (far) out-of-distribution, like a thrust-to-weight ratio of $12$ ($\leq 5$ in training), a flexible frame (only rigid during training), and observations from a state estimator (Ground Truth (GT) during training).
+Many of these quantities are (far) out-of-distribution, like a thrust-to-weight ratio of $12$ ($\leq 5$ in training), a flexible frame (only rigid during training), and observations from a state estimator (Ground Truth during training).

-This shows that our proposed RAPTOR framework actually produces a policy that not only generalizes to quadrotors that are in the training distribution (cf. Section \ref{sec:materials-and-methods-sampling-quadrotors}) but also out-of-distribution (OOD).
+This shows that our proposed RAPTOR framework actually produces a policy that not only generalizes to quadrotors that are in the training distribution (see Domain Randomization subsection) but also out-of-distribution (OOD).

 Contrary to popular belief, and supporting the results in \cite{eschmann2023learning}, we find that the simulation-to-reality transfer of end-to-end neural network policies is actually not hampered by the mismatch in the dynamics model, especially because the parameters can be relatively easily and accurately determined using \cite{eschmann2024datadrivenidentificationquadrotorssubject}.
-We find that qualitative difference matters much more.
-Especially for stateful policies (like the RNN used in the RAPTOR foundation policy), implementation details in the firmware that lead to delays and other artifacts have a strong impact on the simulation-to-reality deployment.
+We find that qualitative differences matter much more.
+Especially for stateful policies (like the RNN used in the RAPTOR foundation policy), implementation details in the firmware that lead to delays and other artifacts have a strong influence on the simulation-to-reality deployment.

 We find that the foundation policy works robustly on all platforms, but we also observe low-frequency z-axis oscillations in some of the non-EKF-based quadrotors.
-In the case of the Mahony \cite{mahony2008nonlinear} and Madgwick \cite{madgwick2010efficient} filters, only the orientation is estimated by the filter and the velocity is directly fed from the motion capturing system.
+In the case of the Mahony \cite{mahony2008nonlinear} and Madgwick \cite{madgwick2010efficient} filters, only the orientation is estimated by the filter and the velocity is directly fed from the motion capture system.

-We hypothesize that this leads to the z-axis oscillations due communication delays.
+We hypothesize that this leads to the z-axis oscillations due to communication delays.
 We can reproduce the z-axis oscillations in simulation across quadrotors of different dynamics parameters by inducing a linear velocity delay of $10-30$ ms.

 Intuitively, it makes sense that the foundation policy heavily relies on changes in the linear velocity to estimate the acceleration that is caused by the series of actions it produced previously.
 The policy can use these observations to estimate dynamics parameters like the thrust-to-weight ratio.
 Please refer to the Supplementary Materials \cite{methods} for the mitigation we implemented for this.